Boundless

 Combat

-- Enemies: Each enemy has a number of HP and a set of Attacks, each with its own Damage Rating.
+• Enemies: Each enemy has a number of HP and a set of Attacks, each with its own Damage Rating or effect.
 At 0 HP, they are taken out.

 Spells

-Your character can cast a number of spells per day equal to their current Willpower score given they already know the spell or have the appropriate scroll or book.
+Your character can cast a number of spells per day equal to their current Willpower score.
+Spells always take effect.
+After casting, make a Willpower Check to resist the strain of magic or gain the “fatigued” Condition.

 Fortune Rolls